|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On May 4, 1942 at 8:15am, carrier aircraft from USS Yorktown CV-5 including twenty-eight SBD Dauntless dive bombers from VS-5 plus twelve TBD Devastators from VT-5 attacked the landing force but only managed to score a single torpedo hit and damaged Kikuzuki causing damage and later sank.
+On May 4, 1942 at 8:15am U. S. Navy (USN) carrier aircraft from USS Yorktown CV-5 including twenty-eight SBD Dauntless dive bombers from VS-5 plus twelve TBD Devastators from VT-5 attacked the landing force but only managed to score a single torpedo hit against Kikuzuki that causes damage and later sinks.

 Afterwards, the Japanese force turned to the west to protect the Port Morsby Invasion Group that included eleven transports, carrying both Japanese Army and Naval troops screened by destroyers that were to steam around the eastern end of Papua.
 Inouye believed he could envelop the Allied fleet with Goto on the west flank and Takagi on the east, while the Invasion Group transports slipped through the Jomard Passage bound for Port Moresby.

 The Americans broken the Japanese naval code and possessed accurate and fairly detailed intelligence concerning the Japanese plans.
 However, the Allies had only limited forces available including Rear-Admiral Aubrey W. Fitch's Task Force 11 (TF-11) including USS Lexington (CV-2) and Rear-Admiral Frank J. Fletcher's Task Force 17 (TF-17) including USS Yorktown (CV-5).